-- 5.1 A six-week public consultation ran from 10th August 2023 up to and including 21st September 2023.
-Due to limited responses, it was further extended by ten days and concluded on 6th October 2023. - 5.2 All those parties with property within or overlapping the current conservation area boundary were notified in writing of the review and were invited to comment on it, as were key relevant organisations including Kent County Council and Historic England. - 5.3 Hard copies of the review document were made available at the Sheerness Library and was available to view/download on-line via the Council's website for the duration of the public consultation period. - 5.4 A total of three consultation responses were received, two from local residents and a very detailed response from Historic England.
-The officer's response to these responses (as summarised) is attached as appendix i. - 5.5 Kent County Council in its function as the Highway Authority was consulted on the conservation area review but provided no feedback. - 5.6 A written update was sent to Sheppey Area committee highlighting the main aspects of the Sheerness Mile Town Conservation Area Review.
+- 5.1 A 6-week public consultation ran from Thursday 10th August 2023 upto and including Thursday 21st September 2023.
+Due to poor response to the consultation and on Historic England's request, it was further extended by 10 days and finally concluded on Friday 6th October 2023. - 5.2 All those parties with property within or overlapping the current conservation area boundary were notified in writing of the review and were invited to comment on it, as were key relevant organisations including Kent County Council and Historic England. - 5.3 Hard copies of the review document were made available at the Sheerness Library and was available to view/download on-line via the Council's website for the duration of the 6-week (including the extended) public consultation period. - 5.4 A total of 3 consultation responses have been received.
+2 from local residents and a very detailed response from Historic England.
+The officer's response to these responses (as summarised) is attached as appendix i. - 5.5 Kent County Council in its function as the Highway Authority was consulted on the conservation area review but provided no feedback.

+5.6 A written update was sent to Sheppey Area committee highlighting the main aspects of the Sheerness- Mile Town Conservation Area Review.